TomHarrop/tc_alignment_params/README.md

 [wscore](https://edgardomortiz.github.io/captus.docs/assembly/extract/output/#26-captus-assembly_extractstatstsv)
 metric.
 This metric correlates with total percentage of target nucleotides recovered for the sample.
-Increasing the cutoff is a way to remove poorly captured samples and it greatly improves the trees.
+Increasing the cutoff is a way to remove poorly captured samples and doing this improves the trees.
 However, it aggressively discards samples, and samples that are more divergent from the reference will have lower scores, so it is not a completely unbiased way to filter samples.